-Bodmin itself is abundant with history as it is Cornwall's historic county town which is reflected in what's on offer such as Bodmin Jail, the Courtroom Experience, the town museum, the Duke of Cornwall Light Infantry Museum and the Bodmin and Wenford Steam Railway.
-The town's parish Church, St Petroc's is the largest in Cornwall and is well worth a visit as well as the many concerts held there throughout the year.
+Bodmin itself is abundant with history as it is Cornwall's historic county town which is reflected in what's on offer.
+Such as Bodmin Jail, the Courtroom Experience and the town museum.
+Cornwall's Regimental Museum , housed in the imposing Victorian Bodmin Keep, tells the story of the county's military history including World Wars 1 & 2.
+And the Bodmin and Wenford Railway reminds you of times gone by as the train chuffs through the beautiful, surrounding countryside of Bodmin.
+Furthermore, the town's parish Church, St Petroc's, is the largest in Cornwall and is well worth a visit as well as the many concerts and annual Christmas Tree Festival that are held here.

 On the outskirts of the town there are two grand country houses, Lanhydrock (National Trust) and the lovely Georgian house of Pencarrow which is still owned and lived in by the same family to this day.
 For garden lovers there are also some more beautiful gardens in the area such as Pinsla Garden with its interesting sculptures and Northwood Garden at St Neot which is a magnificent four acre water garden featuring ponds, streams, waterfalls, bridges, fountains and a romantic island.